jangevaert-design/personalized-safari-app/docs/index.md

         * name and contact information (to be entered by the client)
         * packing list, general information on the travel (documents, health, do’s-and-dont’s)
         * departure data to and from Tanzania (to be entered by the client)
-        * itenerary
+        * itinerary
         * list of national parks
         * list of lodges
         * information on parks and wildlife (if needed through links)

    * **Device features**
         * [Geo location](https://developer.android.com/training/location)
-            > Twendé will use the device geolocation in relation to the POI's or the accomodation.
+            > Twendé will use the device geolocation in relation to the POI's or the accommodation.
             > When no network available, this part of the app will not be accessible but this will
             > not affect the rest of the app.
         * [Clock](https://developer.android.com/reference/android/os/SystemClock)